ipfs/ipfs-gui/README.md

 ### Discuss in GitHub or IRC

-We do hang out on IRC — see the <a href="https://www.irccloud.com/invite?channel=%23ipfs-gui&amp;hostname=irc.freenode.net&amp;port=6697&amp;ssl=1"> #ipfs-gui channel on irc.freenode.net</a> — but for the sake of async communication, archiving, and searchability, we encourage discussions to happen in the context of GitHub issue comments whenever practical.
+We do hang out on IRC — see the [#ipfs](https://www.irccloud.com/invite?channel=%23ipfs&amp;hostname=irc.freenode.net&amp;port=6697&amp;ssl=1") and [#ipfs-gui](https://www.irccloud.com/invite?channel=%23ipfs-gui&amp;hostname=irc.freenode.net&amp;port=6697&amp;ssl=1") channels on irc.freenode.net — but for the sake of async communication, archiving, and searchability, we encourage discussions to happen in the context of GitHub issue comments whenever practical.

 ## Resources